campfireunion/docs/docs/1.0/flipside/how-tos/characters/how-to-use-ready-player-me-avatars-in-flipside.md

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_2-6_5.mp4

->**Note:** If you logged into your Ready Player Me account prior to creating your character, your character will not be deleted from your Ready Player Me account, it will just be deleted from Flipside Studio.
+>**Note:** If you logged into your Ready Player Me account prior to creating your character, your character will not be deleted from your Ready Player Me account, it will just be deleted from Flipside.

 ---